HPCNow/sNow/doc/pages/mydoc/mydoc_role_overview.md

 The first column of the ```active-domains.conf``` file contains the hostname of the domain, the second column contains the role or list or roles associated with the domain.
 Each domain can have one or more roles.
 In the case of multiple roles, use a comma separated list with no spaces.

 If a domain has multiple roles, each role script will be executed in the order defined in domains.conf.
 This file will be automatically generated with the "snow init" command, as described in Section 6.4.
-The current available roles are located in ```/sNow/snow-tools/etc/roles.d```.
+The current available roles are located in ```${SNOW_ETC}/roles.d```.
 This document provides information of all the available roles.

-The roles are responsible for populating most of the files located in ```$SNOW_CONF``` but there is no mechanism to synchronise those files.
-Whatever is modified in the  ```$SNOW_CONF```, inside a domain or inside a compute node, is not going to be synchronised across the cluster.
+The roles are responsible for populating most of the files located in ```$SNOW_SRV``` but there is no mechanism to synchronise those files.
+Whatever is modified in the  ```$SNOW_SRV```, inside a domain or inside a compute node, is not going to be synchronised across the cluster.
 In order to do that, you should consider using a configuration manager like Ansible, CFEngine or Puppet.
 Given the complexity involved, configuration managers are outside the scope of sNow!

-The file ```/sNow/snow-tools/etc/active-domains.conf-example``` contains the most popular roles used in general HPC clusters.
+The file ```${SNOW_ETC}/active-domains.conf-example``` contains the most popular roles used in general HPC clusters.

 To enable those roles, copy the example file as your working file:
 ```
-cp -p /sNow/snow-tools/etc/active-domains.conf-example /sNow/snow-tools/etc/active-domains.conf
+cp -p ${SNOW_ETC}/active-domains.conf-example ${SNOW_ETC}/active-domains.conf
 ```
 The following lines represent a typical example of an active-domains.conf configuration file.
 Add or delete lines as required by your installation needs.
 ```